-After talks with PETA and our affiliates, ESPRIT, Marks & Spencer, and Smith & Caughey’s will now phase out alpaca.
+After talks with PETA entities worldwide, ESPRIT, Marks & Spencer, and Smith & Caughey’s will now phase out alpaca.
 And as a first step, Gap Inc. (which owns Banana Republic, Athleta, and more) and the H&M group (including its eight brands) have cut ties with Michell, which had supplied them with alpaca.

 They slammed pregnant alpacas onto tables.